-South African violinist Lieva Starker studies under Jan Repko and Jiafeng Chen at Birmingham Conservatoire.
+South African violinist Lieva Starker completed her BMus(Hons) degree (first class) under Jan Repko and Jiafeng Chen at Birmingham Conservatoire.
+She is currently studying towards a Masters in Music Performance at Birmingham Conservatoire, studying under Jiafeng Chen, Pavel Fischer and Oliver Wille.
 She is a keen recital, chamber and orchestral musician and enjoys teaching as well.

 Lieva has performed as soloist with the Cape Philharmonic Orchestra and KwaZulu-Natal Philharmonic Orchestra, currently the two leading orchestras in South Africa.
 She made her debut as a recital artist in a national tour alongside pianist Anneke Lamont.
 The tour featured concerts in the cities of Pretoria, Johannesburg, Knysna and Plettenberg Bay and was supported by a South African Music Rights Organisation grant.